The Causes Behind Knee Pain

 What are some symptoms of a Knee Pain?

-Knee pain can be caused by injuries, mechanical problems, types of arthritis and other problems.
+Causes of knee pain can be due to injuries, mechanical problems, types of arthritis and other problems.

 A knee injury can affect any of the ligaments, tendons or fluid-filled sacs (bursae) that surround your knee joint as well as the bones, cartilage and ligaments that form the joint itself.